 217. Hardy Marquis LWT 6.
 5/6 wt capable.
 This is a current model from Hardy, made in England and retailing for $395 plus on most retail sites.
 Weighs in at 4 1/4oz. with some backing to it.
 3 1/4", beautiful patinated gray finish to the frame and spool with polished aluminum rim to the spool exterior.
 Has the traditional Hardy easy release 3 screw latch, and full range easy adjust drag to verso.
 Currently set for RHW but reversible.
 Has insignificant mounting mars to the foot otherwise the reel is in perfect condition with its original pouch. $275.
 Sold

 220. Designed by Florida Guide Frank Catino, bonefish (?) reel.
-Sold by Orvis in the early 80's and were exceptionally popular particularly to a cult following of Catino's superb engineering skills.
+Sold by Orvis in the early 80's represented in the 1983 and 1984 Orvis catolgues and were exceptionally popular particularly to a cult following of Catino's superb engineering skills.
 The reel measures 3 1/2" in diameter, has an anodized gold frame; black spool and gold accents.
 Serial number is 095, presumably the 95th reel built by Frank.
 Silent in both directions, RHW only, and has a rear mounted easy access drag knob activating a superb full range drag protocol.
 Just a super 8/9 wt reel and for its rarity, so collectible as well.
 Some isolated nicks to the edges of the rear frame.
 Has had honest but respectful use and is in mechanically perfect condition.
-Just a swell vintage reel, if you consider early 80's vintage, and way ahead of its time for performance and design.
+Just a swell vintage reel, if you consider early 80's vintage; way ahead of its time for performance and design.
 In its original Orvis case. $225 or BO.

 224. 3 1/8" Hardy Perfect.
 Rarely seen 1917/1921 example. (reference "Graham Turner A Collector's Guide") RHW.
 Bone handle, single 1917 check, solid aluminum (original) foot stamped England, interior numbered B22, agate line guard without cracks, "Hardy's Patent Alnwick" in the round surrounding its flush brass boss with 3 flush pins showing.
 The reel is absolutely tight and smooth no spool wobble whatsoever.
 Rim mounted coin edged drag adjust works perfectly and is full range.
 Owing to the incredible quality control that Hardy exerted at the time, after more than 100 years, although there is about complete absence of bluing, the reel is mechanically perfect -- buttery smooth in both incoming and outgoing modes -- and is ready to accommodate 4 or 5 wt lines on your favorite 7 1/2 or 8 foot bamboo rod.
 Put up in a contemporary black Hardy case compliments yours truly. $525 .
 Sold